A lit up engine management light (EML) on your vehicle's dashboard means that your car's on-board sensors have detected a problem.

 The catalytic converter keeps exhaust emissions as clean as possible.

-Any issue or damage can lead to a very expensive repair if left to deteriorate.
+Not to mention that any issue or damage can lead to a very expensive repair if left to deteriorate.

 Oxygen Sensor Malfunction

 Modern cars have sensors in their exhaust systems to monitor the oxygen content of exhaust fumes.
-These ensure that your car is as efficient and environmentally friendly as possible.

 If too much or too little oxygen leaves your car, or there is a fault with the sensor, the check engine light will come on.